Edinburgh University Library subscribes to several thousand print journals, which are housed in library sites throughout the University.

 Journals which are unavailable in Edinburgh University Library may be obtained through the interlibrary loan service.

-The Main Library takes a number of British and foreign newspapers, and these are located next to the current journals display.
+The Main Library takes a number of British and foreign newspapers, and these are located on the 4th floor.

 To recommend a journal you should contact your Academic Support Librarian in the first instance.
 Full contact details may be found here: